dcpurton/pdfoverlay/README.md

 by David Purton.

 This work consists of the files pdfoverlay.ins, pdfoverlay.dtx, README.md,
-build.lua, and the derived files pdfoverlay.sty and pdfoverlay.pdf
+and the derived files pdfoverlay.sty and pdfoverlay.pdf
 ```